 I’ve had the privilege to drive a stack of exciting cars on a vast variety of unique roads and circuits, but for some reason, the experience that made the most sense was this one – and of course, in none other than a Jaguar F-TYPE SVR.

-It’s British, it’s beautiful and it’s brutish.
+It’s beautiful, it’s brutish and it’s British.
 It somehow fit with the tough majesty of the landscape, begging for me to push it harder when all I wanted to do was stop and take a photo of it sitting against yet another impressive backdrop around every second corner.
 It just fit.
 Almost perfectly.

 If you’d like a detailed itinerary from start to finish of our time in Scotland, don’t hesitate to hit me up via email, or for a Google Maps version, click here.

 To sample what inspired the search for the best road in Scotland, here is Clarkson, Hammond, and May setting the scene in The Grand Tour.